v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 You will have to do the following:

--   Production pool for Delayed†sub contracted†work
+-   Production pool for Delayed¬†sub contracted¬†work

 -   Production pool for missing materials